prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of OpenTelemetry Attributes that should be promoted to metric labels, defaults to none.</p>
+<p>List of OpenTelemetry Attributes that should be promoted to metric labels, defaults to none.
+Cannot be defined when <code>promoteAllResourceAttributes</code> is true.</p>
 </td>
 </tr>
 <tr>